Mafa people: Demography

 with three different dialects: Central Mafa, West Mafa, and East Mafa.
 Together with many other languages of other African peoples (such as Mada, Wuzlam (Uldeme), Muyang and Ɗugwor (Dugur)), they form part of the Mafa-south sub-group.

-Religiously, the Mafa population is 45% Christians, 30% Muslims and 15% practitioners of traditional African religion.
-The Christian population is composed of Catholics (60%) and Protestants (30%), other Christian (7%), and Independent Christian (3%).

 Agriculture

 Traditional Mafa agriculture depends on a wide assortment of soil management techniques.
 The hillsides are secured with constructed terraces, that according to an author, "have reached a state of exceptional perfection".
 Other ethno-engineering procedures include: